You are hereHome › About ICR

 Tom Howe is a founding member of ICR .
 In additional to his long term support for research into the nature of Kundalini, he is a supporter of a variety of environmental and socially focused NGOs.
 Tom is a professional engineer and the retired Chief Underwriting Officer of a specialty insurance company.

 Ted Wood is a founding member and current treasurer of ICR and has been an active supporter of Kundalini Research for more than 25 years.
 He is a Unitarian Universalist and member of the First Unitarian Congregation of Toronto where he volunteers as Social Justice Convenor.
 He volunteers with Amnesty International primarily focusing on the rights of Indigenous peoples.
 Ted is a Certified General Accountant and retired Chief Financial Officer.

-  More board member profiles and information about the ICR coming soon!
+More board member profiles will be posted soon!